rod-trent/Copilot-for-Security/Plugins/CfSAllinOne/Readme.md

 -  May 2, 2024 - Initial release.
 Includes: SCU creation, SCU changes, and SCU deletion.
 Standalone experience logins.
 -  May 28, 2024 - Now includes failed login to the Copilot for Security service.
 -  June 5, 2024 - Added the ability to show who has used the Microsoft Intune extension recently.
 Includes things like: user, location, processing time (in ms).
 -  June 5, 2024 - Added the ability to show who has used the CfS capability in the Defender unified console.
+-  June 18, 2024 - Added the ability to show who has failed MFA authentication to the Standalone experience.

 Details: https://rodtrent.substack.com/p/copilot-for-security-activity-all